xXleowXx/gitlab-charts/doc/charts/gitlab/unicorn/index.md

 ### proxyBodySize

 `proxyBodySize` is used to set the NGINX proxy maximum body size.
 This is commonly required to allow a larger docker image than the default.
-Alternatively, this can be set with either of the following two settings:
+As an alternative option, you can set the body size with either of the following two parameters too:

 - `gitlab.unicorn.ingress.annotations."nginx\.ingress\.kubernetes\.io/proxy-body-size"`
 - `global.ingress.annotations."nginx\.ingress\.kubernetes\.io/proxy-body-size"`